 How YOU Can Avoid Being SIM Swapped!

 - Set a PIN for your SIM card.
-Some carriers allow you to set a pin number for your SIM card which could help.
-But be careful because if you do it wrong, you can actually lock yourself out of your sSIM card.
+Some carriers allow you to set a PIN for your SIM card which could help.
+But be careful because if you do it wrong, you can actually lock yourself out of your SIM card.

-That last tip is IMPORTANT for SIM swap attack prevention!
 If you’re asked to provide your mother’s maiden name or the name of your first dog, it’s better to come up with fake answers that you always use instead of the real answers that can often be found online.

-Secure Mobile Carrier Alternatives (Efani)
+Secure Mobile Carrier Alternative (Efani)

-Efani is one of the best secure mobile providers in the US that offers the best encrypted SIM card that adds another layer of security to your mobile phone by replacing your current phone plan.
+Efani is one of the best secure mobile providers in the US that offers the best encrypted SIM card that adds another layer of security to your mobile phone by replacing your current phone service plan.
 You can get a new number or you can port your phone number to their service which operates on top of the AT&T network in the United States.

 An encrypted SIM card is not a solution that works for everybody, but you can learn more about whether it is a good option or not for you in our in-depth Efani review.